 Child support is a financial obligation that one parent pays to the other to contribute to the costs associated with raising their child or children.
 These costs typically include necessities such as food, housing, clothing, education, and healthcare.

-The purpose of child support is to ensure that children maintain a standard of living similar to what they would have experienced if their parents were still together.
+Child support ensures that children maintain a standard of living similar to what they would have experienced if their parents were still together.

 How is Child Support Calculated?